chris74er/gridsome-strapi-portfolio/README.md

-# Strapi Starter Gridsome Portfolio
+# Gridsome Strapi Portfolio Test

 Gridsome starter for creating a corporate site with Strapi.